CopernicaMarketingSoftware/Documentation/Mailerq/4.3/mgmt-tags.md

 The green "Running" button allows you to pause deliveries with a certain tag, which will temporarily store these messages in a RabbitMQ queue belonging to the tag.
 Note however that pausing a tag is a temporary solution and it is generally not advisable to keep messages in RabbitMQ if you do not plan on sending them.
-If you mean to block deliveries with a certain tag you can choose to configure a [forced error](mgmt-forced) instead of pausing the tag.
+If you mean to block deliveries with a certain tag you can choose to configure a [Forced Error](mgmt-forced) instead of pausing the tag.
-Any forced error that is configured for a tag will be displayed on the tag overview page.
+Any Forced Error that is configured for a tag will be displayed on the tag overview page.